Division of Population Health Information Governance Policy

 Each member of the Division of Population Health should be familiar with the principles and practices outlined in this policy document.
 All research should be conducted in accordance with this policy.

-The IG Committee will undertake regular reviews of the Division of Population Health IG policy to ensure that it remains up to date and fit for purpose.
-The Committee will incorporate findings of any information incident investigations and requirements of outside agencies into this reviewing process and update policies and practices as necessary.
+The IG Committee will undertake an annual review of Division of Population Health’s IG policy to ensure that it remains up to date and fit for purpose.
+The Committee will incorporate findings of any internal information incident investigations and requirements of external agencies into this process and update policies and practices as necessary.

 IG Policy Sections